Ahornberg/Ahornberg-VCV-Modules/README.md

 # Ahornberg-Microtonal

+If you like it, feel free to support futher development https://www.paypal.me/Ahornberg/10

 ## EqualDivision

 Module for VCV-Rack to convert Note CV in Standard Western Tuning (1 step equals 100 cents) to several Equal Division Tunings.